 - Meanwhile, put the onions and 50ml of the olive oil into large non-stick pan.
 Add the garlic, cardamom and a good pinch of salt.
 Stir-fry over a high heat for 2-3 minutes to get everything hot and frying and then reduce the heat to medium and cook, stirring regularly, for 45-40 minutes or until you have a beautifully bronzed mess of almost jammy onion paste in the pan.
 You will have to adjust the heat as they cook, so that the onions colour but don’t start going crispy.
 You want a light sizzle to get them lovely and brown.
 Check the seasoning and add salt to taste.

-- Chuck the breads into the hot oven for 2-3 minutes to warm through.
-Place onto a serving plate and spread the onions mix over both, a little like you would with a pizza.
-Sprinkle a pinch of sumac over the top of the chicken.
+- Chuck the breads into the hot oven for about 1 minute to warm through.
+Place onto a serving plate and spread the onions mix over the top, a little like you would with a pizza.

 50ml + 2 tbsp olive oil